-This instrument, which is offered only by DFF | Medical Sciences, ensures buyout from a clinician scientist position (including from the main studies) so that 20 - 50 % of the yearly duty hours are dedicated to research for a period of up to three years, while the remaining time is spent in a clinical position remunerated by the employing institution.
+This instrument is offered only by DFF | Medical Sciences.
+DFF | Medical Sciences can fund workload reductions for clinician scientist positions, so that up to 6 months per year during a maximum of 3 years are dedicated to carrying out a research project, while the remaining time is spent in a clinical position remunerated by the employing institution.

-The application must be submitted by the person who wishes to be awarded the clinician scientist position.
+The application must be submitted by the person, who wishes to be awarded the clinician scientist position.

 Funding is primarily awarded to medical doctors, dentists and veterinarians who, at the time of the application deadline, have obtained a PhD degree or equivalent qualifications through their research.

 At the time of employment, applicants must be employed in a clinical position with no possibility of carrying out research during working hours.
 Please note that the council prioritises applications where the applicant's clinical position involves patient treatment.